emrecanbulut/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 One reason for that is that there are only 33 images, and compared to the other images, they are relatively less noisy(background, darkness, etc.).

-And this was the best accuracy.
+And this was the best accuracy among my other tries, too.
 It generally yields around 97% with 1 inaccurate prediction that is the 'Roundabout mandatory' sign.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 19th cell of the Ipython notebook.

 As seen in the table below, the model is pretty confident about its predictions with the lowest probability being 96.3%.